polilluminato/awesome-pubdev/README.md

 * [persian_datetime_picker](https://pub.dev/packages/persian_datetime_picker) - A persian (farsi,shamsi) datetime picker for flutter, inspired by material datetime picker.
 * [platform_date_picker](https://pub.dev/packages/platform_date_picker) - A platform aware date and time picker.
 Unlike the showDatePicker and showTimePicker functions, this package automatically chooose the appropiate widget depending on the platform.
 * [syncfusion_flutter_datepicker](https://pub.dev/packages/syncfusion_flutter_datepicker) - The Syncfusion Flutter Date Range Picker widget allows users to easily select dates or a range of dates.
 It has built-in views that allow quick navigation to the desired date.

+## Development

+*Libraries to help you develop a Flutter App.*

+* [catcher](https://pub.dev/packages/catcher) - Plugin for error catching.
+Allows handling errors when they're not catched by developer.
+Plugin provides multiple handlers for errors.
+* [device_preview](https://pub.dev/packages/device_preview) - Approximate how your app looks and performs on another device.
+* [fvm](https://pub.dev/packages/fvm) - A simple cli to manage Flutter SDK versions per project.
+Support channels, releases, and local cache for fast switching between versions.
+* [let_log](https://pub.dev/packages/let_log) - LetLog is a logger that supports both IDE and in-app display, and supports log and network.
+* [logger](https://pub.dev/packages/logger) - Small, easy to use and extensible logger which prints beautiful logs.
+* [simple_logger](https://pub.dev/packages/simple_logger) - Provides super simple APIs for logging.
+The log also includes caller info by setting includeCallerInfo to true.
+On Android Studio, jump to called location by clicking the log.

 ## Firebase